Board game enthusiast Jānis' TOP 10

 This game has extremely beautiful visuals and a very bold box cover that definitely stands out from the rest.
 Although the new version also includes the game's logo on the cover, I'm glad I have the old version, which only has a portrait of the lord of the deep sea adorning the box.

-In Abyss, players gain new allies that are used to recruit lords that grant points and special abilities, and help gain control over various locations.
+In Abyss, players gain new allies, which are used to recruit lords who grant points and special abilities, and help gain control over various locations.
 One of the most interesting aspects of the game is that when players get new allies, they are forced to first offer them to other players, who can buy them for gems.
 Although the rules of the game are relatively simple, different dilemmas await players around every corner.

-It should be mentioned that there is also a small luck factor in this game, because the cards are worth from one to five and you never know when the most valuable cards will appear.
-Will you get to them, or will they be lifted in front of your nose?
+It should be mentioned that there is also a small luck factor in this game, because the cards are worth from one to five and you never know at what moment the most valuable cards will appear.
+Will you get to them, or will they be pulled down in front of your nose?
 However, if you don't mind a little luck, this is an excellent game to try.

 #7 In the Hall of the Mountain King